State of Washington Classified Job Specification

 Assists apprenticeship programs in meeting their equal employment opportunity goals through outreach, development, and promotion;

-Provides liaison services to assure proper reciprocity between inter-7841 state apprenticeship agreements as provided by state and federal law;
+Provides liaison services to assure proper reciprocity between interstate apprenticeship agreements as provided by state and federal law;

 Consults with high schools, community and technical colleges, and other institutions of post-secondary education regarding course and curriculum development and articulation relative to apprenticeship programs; facilitates joint agreement and collaboration on these issues among school, industry, and apprenticeship organization officials;

-Serves on task forces or advisory commissions to promote registered apprenticeship and develop vocational education policies and procedures, or as a statewide or regional specialist on these issues;
+Serves on task forces or advisory committees to promote registered apprenticeship and develop vocational education policies and procedures, or as a statewide or regional specialist on these issues;

 May supervise or direct the work of others.

 There may be instances where individual positions must have additional licenses or certification.
 It is the employer’s responsibility to ensure the appropriate licenses/certifications are obtained for each position.

 Successful completion of the journey level Apprenticeship Consultant 2

 Journey level standing as a result of completion of an apprenticeship program.

 Two years of experience working for, or providing technical assistance and consultation services to a registered apprenticeship program.

 A Bachelor’s degree and two years of professional experience involving apprenticeship and/or related workforce development education and training.